token2/totp_generator.py/README.md

 # totp_generator.py

-TOTP Code Generator with Skew
+A Simple TOTP Code Generator with Skew Support
 =============================

 This Python script allows you to generate Time-based One-Time Passwords (TOTP) using the PyOTP library.
 It also displays TOTP codes with a time skew, showing multiple OTPs around the current time.